 - The name Cameroon is derived from the Portuguese word ‘Rio dos Camarões’, which means River of Prawns.

-- Cameroon holds the distinction of being the first African country to reach the quarter-final in soccer world cup.
+- Cameroon holds the distinction of being the first African country to reach the quarter-final in the soccer world cup.